 The Department of Public Safety will initiate an investigation no later than 10 (ten) business days following the receipt of the reporting document, but this time frame may be extended depending on the complexity of the circumstances of each case.
 The investigator(s) will conduct the investigation in a manner appropriate in light of the circumstances of the case, which will typically include interviews with the reporting individual (complainant); the responding individual (accused); and any witnesses.
 As part of the investigation, the officer/investigator will provide an opportunity for the parties to present statements, witnesses, and other evidence.
-The investigation is designed to provide a fair, equitable and reliable gathering of the facts.
 The investigation will be thorough, impartial, and fair, and all individuals will be treated with appropriate sensitivity and respect.
 The investigation will be conducted in a manner that is respectful of individual privacy concerns.
 All parties involved in the investigation are expected to cooperate and provide truthful information throughout the investigative process.
 At the conclusion of the investigation, a written summary of facts/findings will be submitted to the Dean of Student Services which outlines the code of conduct violation and violation(s).
 In most instances, the investigation is completed within 30 days.